 B i o g r a p h y

-With Ensemble Matheus led by Maestro Jean-Christophe Spinosi, Svetlina made her role debut in semi-staged concert performances of L’Italiana in Algeri as Isabella in France.
+With Ensemble Matheus, led by Maestro Jean-Christophe Spinosi, Svetlina Stoyanova made her role debut as Isabella in (L’Italiana in Algeri) which toured in France.

 In addition to Opera, Ms Stoyanova is an experienced recitalist and has performed at the Musikverein, Vienna with pianist Stephen Hopkins; the Wigmore Hall, London and at the International Festival Sofia Music Weeks.
 She has sung in Matinées and concert performances for the Vienna State Opera.
 Svetlina Stoyanova has also performed in the Live Music Now series at Usher Hall, Edinburgh and for the Edinburgh Festival.